 January 24 marks the launch of the 47th International Film Festival Rotterdam (IFRR).
 The festival lineup features several films co-financed by the Polish Film Institute and independent Polish films.
-The complete festival lineup will be announced on January 17.

 Nina, a film directed by Olga Chajdas and Pity, a Greek-Polish co-production directed by Babis Makridis, both co-financed by the Polish Film Institute, are among eight films from around the world selected for the Big Screen competition in Rotterdam.

 Launched in 2013, the Big Screen Competition section has a jury presenting the winner with a cash prize of 30,000 EUR.
 Half of that sum is for the director's following project, while the other half goes to distribution and promotion of the film in the Netherlands.
 The winning film also has guaranteed television broadcast.

 "This is a story about an unexpected and difficult love, blurry relationships, complicated choices.
 Nina and Wojtek's marriage has hit a rough patch.
 They've been trying to have a baby for years, but nothing seems to work.
 When they begin to search for a surrogate, they meet Magda.
 This is a story of passionate love; a love that is simply not interested in conventional roles," reads the film's synopsis.

 Nina.
 Photo by Robert Pałka/Film It

 The film stars Julia Kijowska, Eliza Rycembel and Andrzej Konopka.
 The script was written by Olga Chajdas and Marta Konarzewska.
 Nina was lensed by Tomasz Naumiuk and produced by Film It.